 More than likely, you are a family of book lovers.
 You probably have stacks in every room, tucked away in baskets or neat piles because you have run out of shelf space for all the novels and reference volumes in your collection.
 You value reading, and developing a family culture of literacy comes naturally.
 But what about math?

 Does your home give equal footing to math when it comes to your family's values?
-Here are seven ways to generate (or boost) that positive math culture in your homeschool.
+How can you generate (or boost) a positive math culture in your homeschool?

 1. Stop Saying “Math is hard.”